 "Spark young writers with a clever non-food gift in a jar: a Child's Journal Jar.
 Simple, kid-friendly questions turn journaling sessions into fun!
 This printable gift in a jar makes a great gift for back to school.

-printable journal prompts have colorful legends and graphics to make a pretty gift.
+We've made it easy to craft your Child's Journal Jar.
+Free printable journal prompts have colorful legends and graphics to make a pretty gift.
 Add a free printable gift tag for a professional touch.

 To assemble your Child's Journal Jar, print the colorful journal prompt pages linked below.
 Each page holds six colorful journal prompts.